Thank you for a great 2018 event! Stay tuned for more info on 2019. For immediate questions/concerns, e-mail us here.

 Bill pulled out a pen, grabbed a napkin, completed some rough calculations and delivered the tally.

 Soon the napkin turned into a check and many volunteer man-hours later, a bike race was born.
-In addition to the Kamikaze and the dual slalom (another industry first) there was also a stage race, which is a road race for those you who don’t speak bike geek. :)
+In addition to the Kamikaze and the dual slalom (another industry first) there was also a stage race, which is a multi-day road race.

-Mammoth was regular on the international race schedule and the Kamikaze changed bike racing as we know it.
-The Mountain Bike Hall Fame acknowledged as much when they inducted Cockroft in 1994 along with other bicycle visionaries Ignaz & Frank Schwinn (yes, those Schwinns), Keith Bontrager, and Douglas Bradbury.
+Mammoth was a regular on the international race schedule and the Kamikaze changed bike racing as we know it.
+The Mountain Bike Hall Fame acknowledged by inducting Cockroft in 1994, along with other bicycle visionaries – Ignaz & Frank Schwinn (yes,those Schwinns), Keith Bontrager, and Douglas Bradbury.